BenjaminPeter/admixfrog/tests/README.md

 some simple tests.
-For now, they mostly cover correctly reading/writing files
+For now, they mostly cover correctly reading/writing files, and ensure that the program runs with most sensible parameter combinations.

+Some proper output checking might be desirable

 we have the following formats we need to consider / test